 Are air fryers healthy?
-It's a valid question, considering the word 'fry' is in the name.
+It's an important question, considering the word 'fry' is in the name.

 The answer depends on a number of factors including, of course, what you cook in it.
 Baked salmon and crispy asparagus will always be healthier than fries and bacon.
 And steaming your food will always be healthier than frying of any kind.

-But investing in the best air fryer is certainly a healthier way to enjoy those delicious foods that are often cooked in a deep fat fryer or in lots of oil.
+But investing in the best air fryer is certainly a healthier way to enjoy those delicious foods that are often cooked in a deep-fat fryer or in lots of oil.
+We take a look at the benefits of cooking in an air fryer, and whether they really are the healthier option.

 Are air fryers healthy?